 A few extra tips to help you through the transition

 If your toddler isn’t falling asleep independently, or you are nervous about the move from crib to big kid bed is going to throw off sleep in your house, please reach out.
 I can help you make a gentle plan to get your kids sleeping well, independently and peacefully in their new bed.
-I offer free evaluation calls to chat through the struggles you are having or your concerns and what it would look like working together to make quality sleep a reality in your house in the long term!
+I offer free discovery calls to chat through the struggles you are having, your sleep goals and how I can help you reach those sleep goals!